Window Sill or Table Top Herb Garden start one now and enjoy Fresh Herbs for your recipes.

 Remember you need to check the bucket everyday to see if it needs water.

-Use the herbs this keeps them pinched back and makes them grow fuller.
+Use your herbs, this keeps them pinched back and makes them grow fuller.

 Have you ever had a herb garden container?
 Do you cook with herbs or would you if you had them handy.